erikgeiser/discordbot/README.md

   * `pip install praw`
 * urbandict - API for the Urban Dictionary module
   * `pip install urbandict`
-* wolframalpha - API for the Wolfram Alpha moudle
+* wolframalpha - API for the Wolfram Alpha module
   * `pip install wolframalpha`
+* wikipedia - API for the Wikipedia module
+  * `pip install wikipedia`

 Python 2.x may work but is neither supported nor tested.